Lebogang Ramalepe: Mamelodi Sundowns Ladies

+Ramalepe captained the Sundowns team to their third regional title.

 International career

 In September 2014, Ramalepe was named to the roster for the 2014 African Women's Championship in Namibia.
 She also competed at the 2016 Summer Olympics.

-In 2018, she was part of the squad that lost 4-3 on penalties to Nigeria in the 2018 Women's Africa Cup of nations.
+In 2018, she was part of the squad that lost 4–3 on penalties to Nigeria in the 2018 Women's Africa Cup of nations.